-Rabbi Meir suggested that the prohibited days served as sort of aphrodisiac for the husband, preventing familiarity which might turn into contempt.
+Rabbi Meir suggested that the prohibited days served as a sort of aphrodisiac for the husband, preventing familiarity that might turn into contempt.
 It is noteworthy that he referred to a total of seven days of separation; in other words, his statement predated the shift to the more stringent requirement for seven clean days after the menstrual bleeding has ceased.
 Forbidden fruit is always sweeter, says the author of Proverbs, and Rabbi Meir suggested that the Torah’s approach encouraged sexual fidelity and satisfaction on the part of the husband.

 Gender notwithstanding, Rabbi Meir (and later, Rabbi Lamm) was insightful in recognizing that sexual desire can erode due to familiarity and boredom, and that the sexual relationship is an important, even central piece in fostering intimacy and love.
 In a similar way, well-known psycho-therapist Esther Perel’s bestselling book Mating in Captivity explores the paradoxical union of domesticity and sexual desire, giving various insights on how to maintain passion in a long-term monogamous relationship.